 That handful of hot tamales (pure sugar) you ate for the energy boost felt pretty good at the time.
 Right?
 (Been there, done that) But then you came crashing down from that sugar high, tired, irritable, cranky…a downright “Witch with a capital B” as my mom might say 🙂

-Luckily, a little bit of planning and mindfulness towards what, when, and how much you eat, will help you kick mood swings, fatigue, and irritability to the curb.
+Luckily, a little bit of planning and mindfulness about what, when, and how much you eat, will help you kick mood swings, fatigue, and irritability to the curb.

 - Macronutrients, Neurotransmitters, and Mood